Come Dance with Me (1959 film): Production

-Unlike her earlier films, for which she received a notably lesser salary, Brigitte Bardot demanded $200,000 when she was cast.
+Unlike her earlier films, for which she received a notably lesser salary, Brigitte Bardot demanded $200,000 plus % of the profits.
 Sylvia Lopez was originally cast as Anita Florès, but terminal leukemia prohibited her from finishing the film.
 She withdrew after a few days of shooting and was replaced by Dawn Addams.

 Shooting took place at the Victorine Studios in Nice.
 The film's sets were designed by the art director Jean André.

 Reception

-The film in US grossed $2 million, a dissatisfactory amount compared to Bardot's earlier films.
-The flop inspired Raoul Lévy, the producer who made Bardot a star, to stop his collaboration with Bardot.
+The film generated a profit of $2 million for Lévy, a dissatisfactory amount compared to Bardot's earlier films.The flop inspired Raoul Lévy, the producer who elevated Bardot to stardom, to cease his collaboration with the actress.